milgor931/cse15l-lab-reports/lab5.md

 ```

 ## ex.2 (2)
-This example shows how to use the -not option to display all the files in the
+This example shows how to use the -not option to display all the files in the written_2 directory which are not of the "txt" type by checking the extension.
+As a result, only the directories are shown, not the text files within them.
 ```
 #COMMAND
 $ find ./written_2 -not -name "*.txt"